scalawithcats/scala-with-cats/src/pages/monads/reader.md

 ### Exercise: Hacking on Readers

-The classic use of `Readers` is to build programs that accept a configuration at the end.
+The classic use of `Readers` is to build programs that accept a configuration as a parameter.
 Let's ground this with a complete example of a simple login system.
 Our configuration will consist of two databases: